The leaves are turning and the light is shifting--sure signs of the season. As we…

 optional: 3 to 4 slices finely cut raw bacon

 Preheat oven to 425.
 Sift dry ingredients together in a large bowl.
-Add the egg, milk and butter/lard and stir to combine.
+Add the egg, milk, maple syrup and butter/lard and stir to combine.
 Lightly grease a 8×8 pan and pour the batter into it.
 If using, sprinkle the bacon pieces over the batter and bake at 425 for 20-25 minutes, or until golden brown.

 Serve warm, with butter.